jet/propulsion/README.md

     2. use Kafka's transaction facilities (not implemented in `Confluent.Kafka` at the time)

     => The approach used is to continuously emit messages concurrently in order to maintain throughput, but guarantee to never emit messages for the same _key_ at the same time.
   - `Propulsion.Cosmos`'s `Sink` was next up.
-It writes to CosmosDB using `Equinox.CosmosStore`.
+It writes to CosmosDB using `Equinox.Cosmos`.
 Key implications:
     - because rate-limiting is at the physical partition level, it's crucial for throughput that you keep other partitions busy while wait/retry loops are triggered by hotspots (and you absolutely don't want to exacerbate this effect by competing with yourself)
     - you want to batch the writing of multiple events/documents to minimize round-trips (write RU costs are effectively _O(log N)_ despite high level guidance characterizing it as _O(N)_))
     - you can only touch one logical partition for any given write (CosmosDB does not expose transactions across logical partitions)